During my years as a Biologist and specialist on animal behviour:

 Galia Dor.
 2013 .
 “The Chinese Gate: A Unique Void for Inner Transformation”.
 The Journal Of Daoist Studies (6). pp.1-28

-Routledge: a chapter titled “Sacredness and Water in Contemporary Japanese Architecture: a Reinterpretation of Ancient Traditions”/in a volume edited by Anat Geva.
+Galia Dor.
+2023.
+“Sacredness and Water in Contemporary Japanese Architecture: a Reinterpretation of Ancient Traditions”. in (Ed.)
+Anat Geva.
+Water and Sacred Architecture.
+Routledge.